1. Internal resources can’t do it all.

 9. Email Marketing requires strategy and strong, timely messaging.

-As you can imagine, email marketing for rehab centers takes a different approach than companies in other industries.
+As you can imagine, email marketing services for drug rehab centers take a different approach than companies in other industries.
 What we’ve seen work is to take inbound leads that haven’t quite committed to treatment and “drip” on them periodically with information about your facility, its capabilities, and perhaps relevant drug and/or alcohol information to keep your brand and treatment center top of mind.

 Email marketing may sound simple, but it requires special attention to detail such as timeliness of email follow-ups/drips to potential patients, subject line split testing, email template content and CTA testing, and much more.